VugarRahimzada/CrasDetailAndService/README.md

-<h1 align="center">Cras</h1>
+# Cras

-Cras is an MVC project for managing car details and services.
-It incorporates C#, .NET, N-tier architecture, SQL Server, EF Core, FluentValidation, and adheres to SOLID principles.
+Cras is an MVC project for managing car details and services, built with C#, .NET, following N-tier architecture, utilizing SQL Server, EF Core, FluentValidation, and adhering to SOLID principles.

 ## Project Description

-Cras is a web application developed for managing car details and various services associated with them.
-It allows users to record vehicle specifications, track service history, and manage their vehicles.
-Additionally, it features dynamic application usage from both user and admin perspectives.
+Cras is a web application designed to manage car details and related services.
+It enables users to record vehicle specifications, track service history, and efficiently manage their vehicles.
+The application offers dynamic functionality tailored to both user and admin roles.

 ## Features

-- **Subscription System:** Users can subscribe to premium services for a monthly fee.
+- **Subscription System:** Users can subscribe to premium services with a monthly fee.
-- **Dynamic Application Usage:** Application adapts dynamically to user and admin needs.
+- **Dynamic Application Usage:** Application dynamically adapts to user and admin requirements.
-- **Admin Management:** Administrators can manage users, vehicles, and services efficiently.
+- **Admin Management:** Efficient management of users, vehicles, and services by administrators.
-- **Role-based Authorization:** User roles determine access and permissions within the application.
+- **Role-based Authorization:** Access and permissions controlled based on user roles.

 ## Technologies

 - **C#:** Primary programming language.
-- **.NET Framework:** Framework used for application development.
+- **.NET Framework:** Framework used for development.
-- **N-tier Architecture:** Architectural pattern separating logical layers (presentation, business logic, data access).
+- **N-tier Architecture:** Logical layer separation (presentation, business logic, data access).
-- **SQL Server:** Relational database management system.
+- **SQL Server:** Relational database management.
-- **EF Core:** Object-Relational Mapping library for simplifying database operations.
+- **EF Core:** Simplifies database operations with Object-Relational Mapping.
-- **FluentValidation:** Library used for input validation.
+- **FluentValidation:** Library for input validation.
-- **SOLID Principles:** Design approach for implementing software development principles.
+- **SOLID Principles:** Guiding principles for software design.

-## Additional Feature:
+## Additional Feature

--**VIN Code Recoder with RapidAPI**
--**VIN Code Recoder:** Utilizes RapidAPI for VIN code recoding.
- This feature enhances the application's capability by leveraging external APIs (such as RapidAPI) to decode and process Vehicle Identification Numbers (VINs).
-It enriches the data management and service functionalities by providing accurate and detailed information about vehicles.
+- **VIN Code Recoder:** Utilizes RapidAPI for decoding Vehicle Identification Numbers (VINs), enhancing data management and service functionalities with accurate vehicle information.

 ## Contact

-If you have any questions or suggestions, please contact me at vuqarr32@gmail.com.
+For questions or suggestions, feel free to reach out at vuqarr32@gmail.com.